augustjohnson/monthly-minigame/hillattackv1/results.md

 ### Results
 First some housekeeping.
 I had to edit the code a bunch because I totally messed up some indexes, and it resulted in entire hills not even being counted.
 Feel free to review the changes, the version that I have checked in includes all current logic, including analytics (to generate these beautiful charts below).

+![](scores.svg)

 ### Winner(s)!
 We had a 3 way tie for first place.
 The following individuals scored a total of 55 points.

-![](scores.svg)

-The winners had a 3 way tie, each with 55 points.
 * Adam C Johnson
 * Kyle
 * Ozymandias